Siddu0201/acadlix-free/readme.txt

 == Additional Pro Features (Acadlix Pro) ==

-Acadlix Pro has all features of Acadlix Free version and additionally has following = Artificial Intelligence =
+Acadlix Pro has all the features of the Acadlix Free version and additionally has the following = Artificial Intelligence =
+* AI-Powered Advanced Question Creation
 * AI-powered personalized result feedback
 * AI-based question validator
 * AI-based course description generator